vstinner/pythondev/garbage_collector.rst

   * Copy object reference count into PyGC_Head.
   * Traverse objects using visit_decref(); ignore objects which are not part of the currently collected GC collection.
-  * Move objects with a reference count (PyGC_Head) of 0 to a "unreachable" list.
+  * Move objects with a reference count (PyGC_Head) of 0 to an "unreachable" list.

 * Move reachable objects to next generation.